robertkleinlab/uesEnrichment/README.md

 - Updated 2015/04/06

 ## ues (Uncovering Enrichment through Simulation) Algorithm Development
 The UES (Uncovering Enrichment through Simulation) algorithm was written to help interpret results from genome-wide association studies (GWAS) using publicly available datasets.
 Our manuscript is currently under review and is available on the [bioRxvi](http://biorxiv.org) preprint server.
-The published version of the algorithm can be found at the [Klein lab website](http://research.mssm.edu/kleinlab/ues/).
+The published version of the algorithm can be found at https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0139360.

 ## Executing the algorithm
 UES is comprised of scripts written in bash (3.2.53(1)-release) and PERL  (v5.18.2) scripts.
 It relies on the following programs: